 For those looking to get their music into the world without breaking the bank, DistroKid is a great choice.
 It is simple, easy to use, and their website contains a ton of information and FAQ’s.
 However, getting in touch personally with DistroKid’s support and customer service can be tricky, as a lot of the platform is automated – so just bear that in mind.

-DistroKid may not look the best from the outside, but there is a reason that it is so popular and fast becoming the top distribution service.
+DistroKid may not look the best from the outside, but there is a reason that it is so popular and fast becoming the top distribution service and business worldwide.
 With its additional features, low price and lightning-fast distribution, DistroKid is a great, reliable, speedy and trustworthy platform.
-So, why not give it a try?
+So, why not give it a try and see if you’d love DistroKid?